Garlic bread is often a side to pizza, but why not just add that buttery, garlicky, cheesy goodness to the crust itself?

 Strangely I have never attempted to recreate this glory of a crust on my own.
 So thank you very much Jessica, for bringing this crust back into my life other than when I pay a visit back to that wonderful place.

 Another thought occurred to me while still drooling over this crust (I want to lick the picture on my screen right now).
 How insanely good do you think this would be if it were also stuffed with basil and goat cheese from another pizza crust recipe I’ve posted (also from Jessica at How Sweet It is)?

 Strangely enough I shared exactly a year ago – totally unplanned.
 But bringing those two pizza crusts together into one is going to happen.
 And it shall be mind-blowing.

 But first you need to make this as it is.
 You will have guilty dreams about it.

-- Preheat oven to 400 degrees, with pizza stone placed on the middle rack.
+- Preheat oven to 450 degrees for at least 30 minutes with pizza stone placed on the middle rack*.